zaksabeast/PokemonRNGGuides/guides/Ultra Sun and Ultra Moon/SOS RNG Guide.md

 2. You can find what SOS frame you are currently on using the Extended Game View window of PCalc.

 3. After each battle turn, make sure to update all the relevant info in 3DSRNGTool based on what occured that turn.
    - In Misc.
-RNG Tool: SOS "Length", SOS "Frame", "Last Call Failed", "Super Effective", "Same Caller"
+RNG Tool: SOS "Length", SOS "Frame", "Last Call Failed", "Same Caller"
    - In main window: "Frame" (for current SOS frame), "Chain Length"

 ![Results](../../images/UltraSun-UltraMoon/SOS/Results.png)